 What “legal” means for e-bikes in Australia

 Australian road rules treat an e-bike as a bicycle only if it meets the pedelec standard.
-The motor must assist only while you pedal, assistance must stop at 25 km/h, and the motor’s continuous rated power must be within the legal limit for your state.
-In most of Australia the cap is 250 W continuous.
-In NSW it is 500 W continuous.
-Anything above the applicable continuous rating is treated as a motor vehicle for road-law purposes.
+The motor must assist only while you pedal, assistance must stop at 25 km/h, and the motor’s continuous rated power must be within the legal limit.
+In most of Australia, the cap is 250 W continuous.
+NSW is currently phasing out its 500 W allowance to align with this national standard.
+Anything above the 250 W continuous rating (or the transitioning 500 W limit in NSW) is treated as a motor vehicle for road-law purposes.

 Those numbers refer to continuous rated power, not brief bursts.
 The continuous rating is set by the motor’s design and thermal limits, and it is the number printed on the motor housing or rating plate.
 Authorities use this rating to decide whether the bike is a compliant bicycle or an unregistered motor vehicle.